 8 And I will give unto thee, and to thy seed after thee, the land wherein thou art a stranger, all the land of Canaan, for an everlasting possession; and I will be their God.

 9 ¶ And God said unto Abraham, Thou shalt keep my covenant therefore, thou, and thy seed after thee in their generations.

 This covenant is one of the examples available to us of times when the Lord makes a covenant with one person because of their faithfulness to him, and honors it generations down the line not because the descendants deserve the blessings, but because of the faithfulness of the person with whom the Lord made the covenant.

-The Lord promised Abraham’s posterity that if the day came that they utterly rejected him and his covenants with them that, like a faithless wife he would put her away.
+The Lord promised Abraham’s posterity that if the day came that they utterly rejected Him and His covenants that, like a faithless wife He would put them away.
 She (the posterity of Israel) would have to suffer for many generations among strange nations.
-The people of Israel would be scourged, persecuted, and driven from place to place until the day came that the Lord would see fit to bring them back home to their promised land, and back to his covenants once again.
+The people of Israel would be scourged, persecuted, and driven from place to place until the day came that the Lord would see fit to bring them back home to their promised land, and back to His covenants once again.